rodorgas/django-rocketchat-auth/README.md

 Authenticate your [Rocket.Chat](https://github.com/RocketChat/Rocket.Chat) users using [Django framework](https://github.com/django/django).

 This app implements the API used by [Rocket.Chat IFrame authentication](https://rocket.chat/docs/administrator-guides/authentication/iframe/).
+Also, it handles logout by wiring up a method on Django signals.

 # Quickstart